Best Plants For Beginner Gardeners

 If all of that isn't enough to persuade you to give them a try, they're also pollinator favourites and one of our best bee-friendly plants.

-Sunflowers (helianthus) are a lot of fun growing and producing spectacular results with their show-stopping blooms.
+Sunflowers (helianthus) are a lot of fun to grow and produce spectacular results with their show-stopping blooms.
 These annuals proliferate and come in various sizes, from the 3m tall ‘Russian Giant' with its massive flower heads to the compact 45cm tall ‘Irish Eyes’.

 Although the classic golden-hued varieties are popular, other colours, ranging from deep orange to very pale, are available.
 ‘Italian White' has soft, creamy-toned petals with deep chocolate centers, while ‘Velvet Queen' is a deep red.